 Case Studies

-States such as California, Florida, New Jersey, and Washington that have adopted similar bad faith policies as those proposed in Michigan, have seen a dramatic increase in fraudulent claims and frivolous lawsuits that create escalating costs for all consumers and businesses.
+States such as California, Florida, New Jersey, and Washington that have adopted similar bad faith policies have seen a dramatic increase in fraudulent claims and frivolous lawsuits that create escalating costs for all consumers and businesses.

 New Jersey:

-In New Jersey, former insurance commissioners of Florida and West Virginia noted in an op-ed that a 2019 Milliman study, which reviewed a New Jersey bad faith bill similar to the Michigan proposal, found that the bill would have likely cost policyholders a total of $2.5 billion more in insurance premiums.
+In New Jersey, former insurance commissioners of Florida and West Virginia noted in an op-ed that a 2019 Milliman study, which reviewed a New Jersey bad faith bill, found that the bill would have likely cost policyholders a total of $2.5 billion more in insurance premiums.

 Washington:

-Researchers examining Washington state found that if a more pared-down version of legislation which was similar to Michigan’s proposal, insurance premiums for Washington residents would go up due to added legal costs, costing consumers statewide as much as an additional $650 million annually for auto, homeowners and business policies.
+Researchers examining Washington state ound that with a more pared-down version of bad faith legislation, insurance premiums for Washington residents would still go up due to added legal costs, costing consumers statewide as much as an additional $650 million annually for auto, homeowners, and business policies.

 Florida: